Female infertility

 • Hysterosalpingo Contrast Sonography (HyCoSy)- an ultrasound scan of the pelvis while injecting the bubbled water as a contrast to find out if the fallopian tubes are blocked or not.

-• Laparoscopy- keyholesurgical operation to allow the specialist to directly see the pelvis and fallopian tubes.
+• Laparoscopy- a keyholesurgical operation to allow the specialist to directly see the pelvis and fallopian tubes.
 This operation is combined with dye to check the fallopian tubes, called a laparoscopy and dye test.

 • Hysteroscopy- an examination of the womb cavity with a camera to identify any problems within the womb.